 Tourette syndrome diagnosis

-To diagnose Tourette syndrome, a doctor looks at the symptoms in great detail.
-They would also check that the symptoms aren’t caused by an illness or by medication.
+To diagnose Tourette syndrome, a doctor will talk about the symptoms and rule out that they’re being caused by an illness or by medicine.

 Living with Tourette syndrome

 Tourette syndrome can cause problems with daily life, including learning, behaviour and sleep problems, anxiety and mood changes.